ferrywlto/cs-ticketing/README.md

 - Agent can see all tickets from any player on the list.
 - Agent can reply to any ticket.
 - Only Player can create new ticket.
+- Player can see resolved tickets on the list.

 ## Technical Decisions
 - Using In-memory database due to keeping the project as simple as possible without external dependencies, this make sure user can run on their machine regardless of platform.
 As data persistency is not a mandatory in requirements.